Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-12-choosing-a-tool-for-blogging.md

 ## Picking a Host

 At first glance, potential hosts like WordPress and Google Sites fulfilled all the requirements.
 However, I also had a feeling that I would never use either of these platforms beyond the completion of the assignment.
-I decided to look a little further afield and in doing so remembered **Github Pages**:
+I decided to look a little further afield and in doing so remembered **GitHub Pages**:

 > "GitHub Pages is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website" (About GitHub Pages n.d.).

-This immediately appealed to me because I’m familiar with Github [&#185;](#footnotes), Markdown [&#178;](#footnotes), and I have a longstanding wish to learn more about the docs-as-code [&#179;](#footnotes) mindset.
-Github Pages presented an opportunity to dabble with all three.
+This immediately appealed to me because I’m familiar with GitHub [&#185;](#footnotes), Markdown [&#178;](#footnotes), and I have a longstanding wish to learn more about the docs-as-code [&#179;](#footnotes) mindset.
+GitHub Pages presented an opportunity to dabble with all three.
 Intrigued, I decided to dip my toe in the water and follow the five-step introduction on [pages.github.com](https://pages.github.com/).
 A couple of minutes later, I had my very own website!

 ![PNG image illustrating the Hello World stub index page](https://github.com/Sterling-Cooper/Sterling-Cooper.github.io/blob/main/_assets/pages-hello.png?raw=true)